Back to Blog

 But … it also presents challenges.
 With a long list of “candidate topics” how do you prioritize the right ones?

-One option is to use Agile dot voting.
-Dot voting gives each person in the group the chance to express his or her preferences about what item(s) should be prioritized.
+One common retrospective technique is agile dot voting.
+Dot voting gives each person in the group the chance to express their preferences about what item(s) should be prioritized.

-On the surface, dot voting seems simple.
+On the surface, a dot voting exercise seems simple.
 But there are two subtle things to consider.